 Remember the Greymane Wall?
 Gilneas built the wall long before the infection of Worgen and told both Alliance and Horde that they wanted nothing to do with the war.
 Rather than quarantine themselves, their paranoia meant that they effectively barricaded themselves in when the sickness came, keeping all possible aid out.
 Talk about a security procedure coming back to bite you in the ass.

 The dwarf starting area has a quest to kill Frostmane troll whelps.
 While they use the same model as adult trolls, the whelps are roughly the same height as a dwarf - and adult trolls grow to almost twice that.
-Fridge horror set in when this troper realized the dwarves (and the player) have been slaughtering what must be the equivalent of troll children.
+The dwarves (and the player) have been slaughtering what must be the equivalent of troll children.
 And combined with the fact they're now neutral mobs?
-Suddenly Coldridge Valley is my least favorite starting area.

 Back in Icecrown Citadel, the Death Knight tier vendor was Ormus the Penitent, a former paladin turned death knight who gouged out his own eyes in horror at what he'd done under the Lich King's control.
 He's also forsworn the use of his dark powers.
 Unfortunately, death knights who don't cause suffering every so often experience torturous agony and eventually go insane.
 Ormus never appears again after the raid on Icecrown.